-Minister of Defence Peeni Henare, and Minister of Police Poto Williams have confirmed New Zealand’s ongoing contribution to the Operation Gallant Phoenix intelligence mission in Jordan.
+Minister of Defence Andrew Little and Minister of Police Ginny Andersen have confirmed New Zealand’s ongoing contribution to the Operation Gallant Phoenix multinational intelligence mission in Jordan.

-Cabinet has extended the mandate for New Zealand’s multi agency deployment for two years until June 2023, the number of deployed personnel remains fewer than 10.
+Cabinet has extended the mandate for New Zealand’s multiagency deployment for two years until June 2025.
+The number of deployed New Zealand personnel remains fewer than 10.

-“This multi-agency deployment helps us understand and respond to current, evolving, and future terrorist and violent extremist threats,” Poto Williams said.
+“New Zealand is made safer by working with countries around the world to understand and respond to current, evolving, and future terrorist and violent extremist threats.